emrgcl/emrgcl.github.io/_posts/2023-04-28-fixing-msi-databases-with-powershell-and-gpt-4.md

 tags: [powershell, gpt-4, msi, windows, installation, automation]
 ---

-# Fixing MSI Databases with PowerShell and GPT-4

-A few days ago, I encountered a software installation issue that left me stumped.
+> A few days ago, I encountered a software installation issue that left me stumped.
 The software couldn't be uninstalled with the system account, and it kept returning an MSI 1605 error.
 After a bit of research, I discovered that this issue might be caused by a bad `ProductID` in the MSI database.
 To resolve this problem, I needed a way to add the correct `ProductID` to the existing MSI file.
 That's when I turned to GPT-4 for assistance.

 <!--more-->
 <div class='chat-container'>